JadenMcElvey/learning-library/developer-library/apex/rest-web-source/5-defining-lov/5-defining-lov.md

-# Defining List of Values
+# Defining a List of Values

 ## Introduction
 In this lab, you will learn how to utilize Web Source modules as the basis for list of values for use within an application.